Yamina: Second formation

 Tkuma, which rebranded as the Religious Zionist Party on 7 January 2021, split from Yamina on 20 January.
 On 9 May 2021, it was reported that Bennett and Yesh Atid leader Yair Lapid had made major headway in the coalition talks for forming a new Israeli government.
 On 30 May 2021, Bennett announced in a televised address that Yamina would join a unity government with Yair Lapid after all but one Yamina MK agreed to back this decision.
 A poll at the time found that 61% of Yamina voters would not vote for the party due to it being part of the unity government.

+On 13 June 2021, agreements were finalized for the Bennett–Lapid government, with Yamina as one of the coalition parties.
+During this government, several members of Yamina left the party, with Idit Silman and Amichai Chikli both defecting to Likud, while Abir Kara left to establish his own party called "Economic Freedom".

+On 29 June 2022, the Knesset officially dissolved itself amidst disagreements within the governing coalition.
+Afterwards, Yamina party leader Naftali Bennett decided to step down from politics and handed party leadership to Ayelet Shaked.

-Yamina announced on 27 July 2022 that it had allied with Derekh Eretz as the Zionist Spirit alliance to contest the 2022 Israeli legislative election.
-Yamina left the alliance on 11 September 2022, at the insistence of The Jewish Home, which had asked on 9 September that Shaked split from Derekh Eretz as a prerequisite for a joint run between itself and Shaked.
+On 27 July 2022, Yamina announced its partnership with Derekh Eretz to form the Zionist Spirit alliance to contest in the 2022 election.
+However, this alliance did not last and Yamina left on 11 September, instead favoring an alliance with The Jewish Home.
+Soon afterwards, Yamina and The Jewish Home agreed on a joint run, but disagreements remained on specific details.
+On 13 September, the two parties officially announced an electoral alliance.

-Party members of The Jewish Home (including Hagit Moshe and Yossi Brodny) had ratified an agreement on a joint run between Yamina and itself two days later.
-The joint run was expected to be announced on 12 September, though it was not held that day due to disagreements within The Jewish Home on the details.
-The announcement was made the next day and the joint run was approved by the central committee of The Jewish Home on 14 September.
-Yamina failed to cross the electoral threshold.
+Also during this time, party members Matan Kahana and Shirly Pinto both left Yamina for National Unity.

+During the 2022 election, Yamina failed to cross the electoral threshold.
+Afterwards, party leader Ayelet Shaked decided to retire from politics, and the party effectively dissolved.